xinchengxxc/Small-Dataset-Acquisition-for-Machine-Learning-Analysis/README.md

 A test dataset with 2500 data points is given as an example.
 With testdata_generation.py you can generate other test datasets.

-code:
+# code:

 relevant Python scripts / Jupyter notebooks for data generation, model training, and others.

 Python freecad API scripts for running simulations are stored in code/freecad.
 The simulation results are exported and the corresponding training dataset and test set are constructed.

+Workflow:
+  1. generate training datasets (different sampling strategies) with traindata_generation.ipynb
+  2. generate test dataset for evaluation with testdata_generation.py
+  3. with model_generation.ipynb the models can be trained with Auto-sklearn.
+A test dataset and the training datasets have to be specified.

 Tips:
 normal.py: data normalization

 Freecad_fem.txt for building the FEM simulation in freecad with Python console.

-auto-sklearn.ipynb: build models with auto-sklearn

-results:
+# results:

 Experiment results related to the paper can be found here.